joeyshipley/Redux-With-Multi-UI-Frameworks/README.md

 ## Purpose ##

-Experiment with protecting the frontend logic from the changing JS frameworks.
+Explore protecting the frontend logic from the ever changing JS frameworks world.

 ##### Current Implementations #####